zdravkov/kendo-docs/getting-started/using-kendo-with/using-kendo-with-open-access.md

 ---
-nav_title: Using Kendo With Open Access ORM
+title: Using Kendo With Open Access ORM
-title: Examples of using Kendo UI With The Open Access ORM Tool
+page_title: Examples of using Kendo UI With The Open Access ORM Tool
 description: Learn how to retrieve data from a database with OpenAccess and consume it with Kendo UI.
 related: gs-what-is-kendo, gs-downloading-kendo
 ---